qualityshepherd/brine/assets/posts/southern_coast.md

 ### BESTIARY
-- **Bear** Strong, Quick, Reach, Perceptive - Something this big and strong should not move so quickly.
+- **Bear** `Strong, Quick, Reach, Perceptive` - Something this big and strong should not move so quickly.
 It's easy to underestimate their burst and reach.
 You'll only get too close once.",
-- **Bog Troll**: Brutish, Mossy, Ambush - These slimy buggers lurk in the marshy depths, waiting to ambush unwary travelers.
+- **Bog Troll** `Brutish, Mossy, Ambush` - These slimy buggers lurk in the marshy depths, waiting to ambush unwary travelers.
-- **Bristled Boar**: Aggressive, Tusks, Gorge - Angry.
+- **Bristled Boar** `Aggressive, Tusks, Gorge` - Angry.
 Damn angry.
 Seething!
 That cute little squiggly tail is attached to a wild, shaggy killer!
-- **Griffon**: Majestic, Hunter, Flight - As for riding one of these noble beasts: bowing is not a bad idea... but you first!
+- **Griffon** `Majestic, Hunter, Flight` - As for riding one of these noble beasts: bowing is not a bad idea... but you first!
-- **Dragon Vine** Swarm, Grapple, Poison - Razor sharp and stronger than you'd expect.
+- **Dragon Vine** `Swarm, Grapple, Poison` - Razor sharp and stronger than you'd expect.
 You may only notice them after they've grappled you... and then there's the poison.
-- **Dust Devil**: Elusive, Blinding, Sandstorm - Your weapons are useless against these whirling tornadoes of sand.
+- **Dust Devil** `Elusive, Blinding, Sandstorm` - Your weapons are useless against these whirling tornadoes of sand.
-- **Dune Crawlers**: Agile, Burrow, Venomous - Large, insect-like creatures that scuttle effortlessly over sands.
+- **Dune Crawlers** `Agile, Burrow, Venomous` - Large, insect-like creatures that scuttle effortlessly over sands.
 They burrow just under the sand wait...
-- **Lamp Boy**: Tracker, Mute, Coins-for-eyes - These fae creatures are engaged by someone or something (even the cosmos), to retrieve someone or something, and lead them to someone or somewhere They will not stop until their task is done.
+- **Lamp Boy** `Tracker, Mute, Coins-for-eyes` - These fae creatures are engaged by someone or something (even the cosmos), to retrieve someone or something, and lead them to someone or somewhere They will not stop until their task is done.
 Those silver eyes cannot be deceived.
 Careful... you break one, you become one.
-- **Quicksand**: Treacherous, Sinking, Trap - Slow, deliberate movements will save you; bad time for a panic attack.
+- **Quicksand** `Treacherous, Sinking, Trap` - Slow, deliberate movements will save you; bad time for a panic attack.
-- **Sandit**: Sandstorm, Bandit, Ambush - Bandits who possess a magical stone that can create sandstorms, using it to confuse and disorient enemies before attacking.
+- **Sandit** `Sandstorm, Bandit, Ambush` - Bandits who possess a magical stone that can create sandstorms, using it to confuse and disorient enemies before attacking.
-- **Shadow Dragon**: Big, Shadow-walker, Incorporeal - Only solid/vulnerable when breathing fire, during twilight or when it wishes.
+- **Shadow Dragon** `Big, Shadow-walker, Incorporeal` - Only solid/vulnerable when breathing fire, during twilight or when it wishes.
-- **Redcap**: Invisible, Pack, Razors - If you see one, it's because they want you to or you're marked.
+- **Redcap** `Invisible, Pack, Razors` - If you see one, it's because they want you to or you're marked.
 Once they outnumber you, out come the razors.
 Fresh blood for their caps!
-- **Succubi**: Seductive, Hypnotic, Draining - weave a hypnotic song and emerge from the forest; their alluring features framed by cascading locks of midnight hair, beckon seductively
+- **Succubi** `Seductive, Hypnotic, Draining` - weave a hypnotic song and emerge from the forest; their alluring features framed by cascading locks of midnight hair, beckon seductively
-- **Swamp Drakes**: Jaws, Hunter, Aquatic - flying crocodile-like wyrms that attack from above with their powerful jaws and drag prey underwater to drown.
+- **Swamp Drakes** `Jaws, Hunter, Aquatic` - flying crocodile-like wyrms that attack from above with their powerful jaws and drag prey underwater to drown.
-- **Wailing Tree**: Haunting, Mourning, Bewitching - Those who hear their cries become despondent and have a 2 in 6 chance of sleeplessness from haunting nightmares that last d6 nights.
+- **Wailing Tree** `Haunting, Mourning, Bewitching` - Those who hear their cries become despondent and have a 2 in 6 chance of sleeplessness from haunting nightmares that last d6 nights.
-- **Wendigo** Cannibal, Wind-walker, Curse of Insatiable Hunger, Icy Portents, Frightening - Victims will devour every scrap of food on their person... and then attempt to devour a person.
+- **Wendigo** `Cannibal, Wind-walker, Curse of Insatiable Hunger, Icy Portents, Frightening` - Victims will devour every scrap of food on their person... and then attempt to devour a person.
-- **Wolf** Predator, Pack, Cunning, Keen Senses - You might want to stay close to a fire... or a spear.
+- **Wolf** `Predator, Pack, Cunning, Keen Senses` - You might want to stay close to a fire... or a spear.
-- **Zombies** Undead, Relentless, Mindless - How's your cardio?
+- **Zombies** `Undead, Relentless, Mindless` - How's your cardio?

 ![image](/assets/images/southern_coast/southern_coast.png)